 Patty Lovegreen is a weaver, felt maker and bead worker.
 Contemporary design in weaving and tapestry using color and texture to describe a moment in time.
 Her work is available through the Minnesota Weavers Guild, Living Felt Magazine, Gallery North in Bemidji and Watermark Art Center shop.

 During the Pine to Prairie Fiber Arts Weekend, Patty will share studio space with Carrie Jessen.
 Patty will demonstrate her work and will have weaving and felted pieces for sale.

 Location: 3360 Centerline Road Solway, Minnesota 56678.
 Please note, the studio location is south of US Hwy 2 on Centerline Road.
-As you drive south, it will be on your left.
+As you drive west out of Bemidji, turn left on Centerline Road.

 Keila McCracken, who is from Bemidji, went to the Fashion Institute of Technology in New York and upon graduation came back with a clear dream of making her mark.
 Focusing her fashion and design efforts on sustainability, Keila uses fiber resources that are native to the area.
 Wool and alpaca from local herds, eco-dyeing with native plant material and fashion design that outfits the local culture and keeping the weather in mind; which plays a big role in what people wear around here!
 Keila started the Northern Minnesota Fibershed project for people to use as a resource of best practices by local farmers and people who are interested in sustainability and replenishment.
 Keila also launched a successful KickStarter campaign to bring a Hattersley Loom to Bemidji from Scotland.
 Keila plans to use the loom to weave fabric which she will use in her clothing design.